sllujaan/sales-streaming-data-pipeline-pyspark/README.md

-# Real-Time Sales Data Pipeline and Data Warehouse with PySpark
+# Real-Time Data Pipeline and Warehouse for Sales Using PySpark

-This project demonstrates a comprehensive real-time data warehouse solution for sales data from raw files.
+This project demonstrates a comprehensive real-time data warehouse solution for processing and analyzing incoming sales data from raw files.

 ## Project Overview